By using this website, you agree to our privacy policy

 Gone are the days of oasis and floral foam and we welcome with open arms moss, water trumpets, reusable pots, containers and everything in between.

 To support the growing English flower industry, and drastically lowering your carbon footprint try to find a florist who sources their funeral flowers from the UK.
-Here at Wild Flower Studios, we source a vast amount of flowers from Rebekah at Headley Flower Garden.
+Here at Wild Flower Studios, we source a vast amount of funeral flowers from Rebekah at Headley Flower Garden.
 Rebekah is based nearby in Berkshire, where she produces exquisite flowers, lovingly seeded, grown and cut, and working together we support and strengthen local businesses.

 When thinking of traditional floral tributes or arrangements we conjure up visions of carnation casket sprays, lily casket toppers, and formal flower letters.
 Breaking the floral mould and interpreting an absent personality is such an important aspect when creating a piece, but also inspiring as the creativity takes hold, resulting in each piece being bespoke and unique.
+Here are some beautiful funeral flowers ideas:

 A long arrangement that sits on top of the casket during transportation and funeral service.
 It is then laid on top of the grave once the service has ended.